-At Greenshaw High School, our students and staff work very hard to ensure the best academic results.
-The last two years have seen qualification results generated in different ways than traditional exams but have still seen students at our school progress to great destinations including our own Sixth form, local colleges and in the Sixth Form a range of university courses, apprenticeships and employment.
+At Greenshaw High School our students and staff work very hard to ensure the best results.
+The last few years have seen qualifications generated in alternative ways, but have still seen students at our school progress to great destinations, including our own Sixth Form, local colleges and a range of university courses, apprenticeships and employment.
+This year, we received our first set of public exam data in three years and this showed that all of our hard work, continued throughout the pandemic, has been done in a way that continues to yield great outcomes for our students.

 So, at Greenshaw High School we are committed to excellence in all aspects of students’ school life, whether academic, social or personal.
 This combination embodies the true values of education and underpins all aspects of our work.